ryan-thomas32/megr2157-portfolio/docs/assignments/A01/index.md

 Possible Alternatives:

 Crescent Wrench: Uses a threaded worm screw and a sliding jaw, which can only be oriented parallel instead of having a pivot point.
-It gives infinite adjustment options within the size of the wrench and is more precise than Channellock's stepped positions, but sacrifices a large amount of clamping force due to the lack of leverage from the squeezing action of the channellock's long grips and jaw geometry
+It gives infinite adjustment options within the size of the wrench and is more precise than Channellock's stepped positions, but sacrifices a large amount of clamping force due to the lack of leverage from the squeezing action of the Channellock's long grips and jaw geometry

 Pipe Wrench: uses a floating hinged jaw and heavily serrated teeth that bite harder the more torque is applied rather than a fixed pivot position.
 Better suited to high-torque applications and cylindrical objects.